top of page

 Lawn Aeration and Overseeding Services in Fairhaven, MA

-We’ve been fixing compacted lawns across Fairhaven and the South Coast for 35 years using commercial core aeration, proper seed placement, and fall timing that actually produces root growth.
+New England Tree & Landscape provides professional core aeration and overseeding across Fairhaven and the South Coast using commercial equipment, proper seed placement, and fall timing that produces real root growth and noticeable density improvements.

 Lawn Aeration and Overseeding That Improves Soil